Avergrove/avergroves-learning-notes/docs/tetris/MS2.md

 - John Beak can do way better explanations than I do, I'm just writing this down here so I can memorize solutions!

+- Also, remember aborting the opener is always an option.
+You don't always have to loop, and instead you can setup more fractal spikes!

 ## In VS
 If Hachispin was a "tamer" version of SDPC, then DOT cannon is the "tamer" version of MS2.